xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 There is one small, nagging problem.
 Before, we used  the Pascal terminating period to get us out of procedure TopDecls.
 This is now the wrong  character  ...  it's  used to terminate Block.
-In previous programs, we've used the BEGIN symbol  (abbreviated 'b') to get us out.
+In previous programs, we've used the BEGIN symbol  (abbreviated `b`) to get us out.
 But that is now used as a type symbol.

 The solution, while somewhat of a kludge, is easy enough.
-We'll use  an  UPPER CASE 'B' to stand for the BEGIN.
-So  change  the character in the WHILE loop within TopDecls, from '.' to 'B', and everything will be fine.
+We'll use  an  UPPER CASE `B` to stand for the BEGIN.
+So  change  the character in the WHILE loop within TopDecls, from `.` to `B`, and everything will be fine.

 Now, we can  complete  the  task  by changing the main program to